 - brushing your teeth twice a day with a soft-bristled toothbrush and a gentle toothpaste

 - seeing your dentist regularly for cleanings

-- eating yogurt regularly to avoid yeast growth
+- eating yogurt regularly, which may help prevent yeast growth

-You should see your doctor if your dry mouth is frequent or severe.
-Your doctor will want to diagnose the cause of your dry mouth to recommend the appropriate treatment plan.
+If your dry mouth is frequent or severe, talk with your doctor.
+They will want to diagnose the cause of your dry mouth to recommend the appropriate treatment plan.

 At your appointment, your doctor may:

-- review your physical symptoms, including looking in your mouth for saliva output, sores, tooth and gum decay, and other conditions
+- review your physical symptoms, including looking in your mouth for saliva output, sores, gum and tooth decay, and other conditions

 - ask about your medical history